 You might actually find that trying to talk about tech with anyone you meet might get you into awkward situations.
 Many residents feel some animosity towards the tech industry in the area for inflating their living costs.

 The Housing Market

 Although the ongoing pandemic has had a softening effect on SF’s rental market, the median price for a one-bedroom apartment is still not exactly cheap at over $3,000.
-The rumors are true.
+However, you can still get cheap apartments in san fransisco ca, just take a look here for example.
+But in general, the rumors are true.
 San Francisco is one of the most expensive places to live in the world.

 Most neighborhoods are well above the national average in terms of real estate prices, and the slightly cheaper ones… let’s just say they’re cheaper for several good reasons.
 Before you move here, you might want to do some research online to find some decent apartments with equally decent housemates.
 Chances are you won’t be able to afford living alone.
 Many of the one-bedroom apartments we mentioned earlier tend to have more than one bed.